ostdotcom/website-docupony/platform/docs/X_maybe_useful.md

 1. [Register on OST Platform](https://platform.ost.com/sign-up)

-2. Create your unique Brand Token
+2. Create your unique Token

-3. Launch your Brand Token in the OST Wallet app and explore the OST Wallet SDK
+3. Launch your Token in the OST Wallet app and explore the OST Wallet SDK

-4. Design your token economy (earn, spend, and redeem actions) and corresponding mobile and web screens
+4. Design your token ecosystem (earn, spend, and redeem actions) and corresponding mobile and web screens

 5. Get get access to your [API keys and API secret](https://platform.ost.com/testnet/developer)